Hartford

 Electric School Bus Goal

-Hartford has a goal to convert 100% of the city and school bus fleets to electric by 2035.
+Hartford set a goal of transitioning 100% of its bus fleet to zero emissions by 2035.

 EV Transit Bus Goal

-Hartford has a goal to convert 100% of the city and school bus fleets to electric by 2035.
+Hartford set a goal of transitioning 100% of its bus fleet to zero emissions by 2035.

-Hartford does not have a sustainable freight transportation plan in place, nor does it have any policies that address freight efficiency.
+The City of Hartford does not have a sustainable freight plan or freight mobility plan in place, nor is it pursuing any freight efficiency strategies.

 Eversource, an investor-owned utility (IOU), is the primary electric utility serving Hartford.
 Connecticut Natural Gas, an IOU, is Hartford’s primary natural gas utility.
-In 2007, the Connecticut legislature enacted Public Act 07-242, an act concerning electricity and energy efficiency, which places new requirements for energy efficiency and establishes new regulatory mechanisms for utilities.
 To learn more about the state requirements for electric and gas efficiency, please visit the Connecticut page of the State Database.

-The Metropolitan District (MDC) for the City of Hartford is the regional utility that provides the city with drinking water services, wastewater treatment, and stormwater management.
+The Metropolitan District (MDC) for the City of Hartford is the municipal utility that provides the city with drinking water services, wastewater treatment, and stormwater management.

 Eversource offers electric efficiency incentives and technical assistance to residential and commercial customers.
 Connecticut Natural Gas similarly offers natural gas efficiency programs to residential and business customers.